-By default, scons searches for a file named SConstruct, Sconstruct, or sconstruct (in that order) in the current directory and reads its configuration from the first file found.
+By default, scons searches for a file named SConstruct, Sconstruct, Sconstruct, SConstruct.py or sconstruct.py (in that order) in the current directory and reads its configuration from the first file found.
 An alternate file name may be specified via the -f option.